datanav/docs/patterns.rst

 .. warning::

-  If you do a full scan for deletion tracking, then subset in the source will still create entities that are not in the latest versions of that subset, therefore :ref:`subset <dataset_source>` **should** not be used in conjunction with create.
+  If you do a full scan for :ref:`deletion tracking <deletion-tracking>`, then subset in the source will still create entities that are not in the latest versions of that subset, therefore :ref:`subset <dataset_source>` **should** not be used in conjunction with create.

 Connect patterns
 ================